top of page

 • Does your products come with a warranty?

-Yes, most of our products come with a 2-year warranty.
-Consumable parts, such as some gaskets and circuit boards, are covered for 6 to 12 months.
+Yes, the majority of our products include a 2-year warranty.
+However, consumable parts—such as certain gaskets and circuit boards—are covered under warranty for 6 to 12 months, depending on the specific component.

 • Where are your products manufactured?